finnbutlerchem/finnbutlerchem.github.io/Other Interests.md

 ##### Music

-I can play 15 different sea shanties on the melodica.
-Here's a photo of me doing just that.
+I can play 15 (and counting) different sea shanties on the melodica.